Extracorporeal Shockwave Therapy: Get Runners Back in Motion

 • 25-year-old female marathon runner

-• thickening of midportion Achilles' tendon, no discrete tearing or retraction
+• Thickening of the midportion Achilles' tendon, no discrete tearing or retraction

 Runner B